Azeem10101/Student-Attendance-Scheduler/README.md

 # Student-Attendance-Scheduler
 This is a project done in my first year for a Hackathon.

-A student timetable and attendance scheduler built in C for my first hackathon (1st year).
-It helps students and faculty easily create, manage, and visualize weekly class schedules with conflict detection, file storage, and an auto-generate option.

-✨ Features
+Student Attendance Scheduler

+Built during my first hackathon in 1st year, this project is a smart scheduler that helps students and faculty manage weekly timetables with ease.

+🌍 Problem

+Managing college schedules manually is messy — overlapping classes, double-booked faculty, and last-minute changes lead to confusion.
+Students struggle to keep track, and faculty face scheduling conflicts.

+💡 Solution

+The Student Attendance Scheduler is a console-based application written in C that:
+1. Creates & manages weekly timetables

+2. Detects conflicts (no double-booking or overlaps)

+3. Lets you edit & delete sessions

+4. Saves schedules automatically to schedule.txt

+5. Can auto-generate a weekly timetable for faster setup

+6. Uses colored console UI for readability

+Features:
-📚 Add Sessions – Add subjects, faculty, day, and timings.
+1. Add new sessions (subject, faculty, day, time)

-⏱️ Conflict Detection – Prevents overlapping classes or faculty clashes.
+2. Conflict detection (time clashes & same faculty checks)

-🖊️ Edit & Delete – Modify or remove sessions anytime.
+3. Edit or delete existing sessions

-💾 File Handling – Save schedules to schedule.txt and reload automatically.

-⚡ Auto-Generate – Quickly generate a weekly schedule with pre-filled subjects and timings.

-🎨 Colored Console UI – Makes the experience more interactive and readable.
+4. Auto-generate full week schedule

+5. File handling (save/load from disk)

+6. Interactive CLI with colored output

-🖥️ Tech Stack
+Tech Stack:

-Language: C
+1. Language: C

-Concepts Used:

-File Handling

-Structs

-String Manipulation

-Conflict Resolution Logic

-Menu-driven Console Interface
+2. Concepts: Structs, File I/O, String Handling, Conflict Detection, Menu-driven CLI

+Future Enhancements:

+1. GUI version (maybe with C++/Qt or Python)

+2. Attendance tracking linked to schedule

+3. Export as PDF/CSV automatically

+4. Cloud sync for multiple users

+About:
+This was my first hackathon project in college.
+It gave me hands-on experience in C programming, file handling, and building real-world utilities.